Most people are often confused when they hear the terms SLA, SLO, and SLI.

 The data indicates that while employees recognize the significance of these metrics for business growth and reliability, they lack guidance on how to initiate them.

 In this blog, we'll explore Service Level Agreements (SLAs), Service Level Objectives (SLOs), and Service Level Indicators (SLIs).
-We'll als break down important elements and talk about the best practices to make services reliable.
+We'll also break down important elements and talk about the best practices to make services reliable.

 Why SLAs, SLOs, and SLIs Matter for Your Business?